saijainam/staysafeinthailand/README.md

 Refrain from allowing access to your phone without a legal basis: Immigration officers generally do not have the right to check the contents of your phone without a proper legal basis.
 If they request to search your phone, politely ask them for the specific legal grounds that justify this action.
 If there is no legitimate reason, you can respectfully decline their request.
 Avoid unnecessary disclosures: While being cooperative, it's important to be cautious about sharing personal information beyond what is necessary.
 You have the right to privacy and are not obliged to disclose personal details such as your address, phone number, information about other people, or work-related information unless it is specifically required by law or a legitimate immigration request.

-IMPORTANT TO KNOW THAT:
+# IMPORTANT TO KNOW THAT

 There is no need to pay fees to the police.
 The police do not have the right to check your phone.
 You do not need to give them your mobile phone.
 Be aware that there could be a person pretending to be an officer from the immigration office or from a visa application center asking for money.
 They might tell you to send money as soon as possible.
 Legitimate officers will never contact you to ask for cash in person or by email or by phone.

-WHAT TO DO IF IMMIGRATION OFFICERS ARREST YOU:
+# WHAT TO DO IF IMMIGRATION OFFICERS ARREST YOU

 If detained by Thai police immigration, ensure that they provide valid grounds for your detention.
 Be aware of the maximum detention period allowed under Thai immigration law 48 hours initially, extendable up to seven days.